etigui/rpizwh-am2302/README.md

 # rpizwh-am2302
-Raspberry PI Zero HW with AM2302 temperature and humidity sensor

 In this project, we will setup 3 Raspberry PI Zero HW with AM2302 temperature and humidity sensor.
 The goal is to place at strategic places in my apartment each of the 3 Raspberry PI, to measure every 30 seconds a new value in order to see the evolution of the temperature and humidity over time.